EternityForest/Acorns/README.md

 Loads some source code into a new program, replacing any old one with that ID, and immediately runs it in a background thread pool thread.

+### Acorns.loadFromFile(const char * fn)
+Load a file as a new program.
+The progam ID will be the basename of the file.

+### Acorns.isRunning(const char * id)
+Return 1 if a program with the given id is running

+### Acorns.isRunning(const char * id, const char * hash)
+Returns 1 if a program having the given ID and hash is running.

 ### Acorns.closeProgram(const char * id)

 Waits for a program to finish, then stops it.